 This project explored how to help organisations who want to make (potentially re-identifiable) data more accessible – and to do so in a way that mitigates the risks of re-identification, protects citizens’ privacy, and increases the social and economic value created from that data.

-We will conduct research and development activities to help organisations reduce the risks of re-identification when sharing or opening data, by giving them tools and knowledge to recognise and mitigate those risks.
+We conducted research and development activities to help organisations reduce the risks of re-identification when sharing or opening data, by providing them with practical tools and accessible knowledge to recognise and mitigate those risks.

 This work is part of a three-year innovation programme, running to March 2020 with a funding profile of £2m each year from Innovate UK, the UK’s innovation agency.